Glendon College: Degrees

 Glendon is a primarily undergraduate institution where academics are rooted in the liberal arts tradition, although the college mainly specializes in the social sciences and humanities.
-Glendon offers 19 undergraduate degrees (BA) and 20 international Bachelor of Arts (iBA) concentrations.
+Glendon offers Bachelor of Arts (BA, Internatational Bachelor of Arts (iBA), Bachelor of Science (BSc), Bachelor of Education (BEd), honours and specialize honours degrees, with bilingual, single-language, and double-major options across the humanities, social sciences, and natural sciences.
 Glendon has a unique concurrent and consecutive Bachelor of Education (B.Ed) focused specifically on preparing teachers for French immersion, extended French and core French teaching positions in anglophone schools.
 Recently, Glendon initiated its first BSc/iBSc degrees in psychology and biology, a new BA/iBA degree in communications, and a business administration and international studies dual degree (BBA/iBA) in partnership with the EMLYON Business School in France.

 There are also concurrent/consecutive certificate programs in a variety of fields (teaching English as an international language (D-TEIL), law and social thought, rédaction professionnelle (offered in French only), refugee and migration studies, sexuality studies, Spanish/English – English-Spanish translation, and technical and professional communication).

 Since its inception in the early 1960s, Glendon has expanded to include graduate programs in French Studies (M.A.), Public and International Affairs (M.P.I.A.), Translation Studies (M.A.), and Conference Interpretation (M.C.I.).
 The translation and interpreting master's programs build on the college's strength in languages, while the public and international affairs degree is affiliated with the Glendon School of Public and International Affairs.
 Additionally, there is a doctoral degree in Francophone Studies (Ph.D.).

-Any student attending Glendon can enroll in up to 50 percent of his or her classes at the larger Keele campus, and vice versa.
-This policy is meant to give students the resources of a larger university while retaining the qualities and features of a small college.
+Students at Glendon and the Keele Campus may enroll in courses on either campus, subject to program requirements, with access to shared university resources.
+Students may take a free shuttle between campuses.